 Separating advice from management gives you the best of both worlds.
 You can focus on getting the best advice at a price most reasonable to you, similar to how you choose a doctor.
-You can be sure the advice isn’t conflicted because what you buy is not linked to the advisor at all.
-If you’d like to handle the management yourself there is no extra cost, akin to taking meds on your own.
-If you prefer automation you can choose the best place for automation based on the services offered.
+You can be sure the advice isn’t conflicted because what you buy isn’t linked to the advisor at all.
+There is no extra cost if you’d like to handle the management yourself, akin to taking meds on your own.
+If you prefer automation, you can choose the best place for automation based on the services offered.
 You don’t have to tie automation with advice from a computer.

 I still believe the average investor should have a financial advisor.
 Only that the advisor should be advice-only.
 It’s the best model for what people really need and want, without the extra baggage of expensive management.

 Fee-only is no longer enough.
-Go for advice-only.
+Go with advice-only.

 Advisors operating under the Advice-Only model are not easy to find.
 The advisor marketplace is inundated by all other advisors who want to sell you expensive products or manage your money for a big fee year after year.
 If you just go to well-known places or get names from acquaintances, you will almost certainly land at someone who is not Advice-Only.
 It’ll cost you a lot of money.

 I scoured the Internet to look for Advice-Only advisors for four years (and I continue to do so today).
 I found about 100 Advice-Only financial advisors.
 I put them in the Advice-Only Directory.
 You’ll save a lot of time when you use the Advice-Only Directory.